eclipse-hono/hono/site/documentation/content/api/Metrics.md

 ## Reported Metrics

-Hono uses [Micrometer](https://micrometer.io/) in combination with Spring Boot to internally collect metrics.
+Hono uses [Micrometer](https://micrometer.io/) for collecting metrics.
 Those metrics can be exported to different back ends.
 Please refer to [Configuring Metrics]({{< relref "/admin-guide/monitoring-tracing-config#configuring-a-metrics-back-end" >}}) for details.

-The example deployment by default uses [Prometheus](https://prometheus.io/) as the metrics back end.
+The container images published on Docker Hub have been compiled with support for [Prometheus](https://prometheus.io/) as the metrics back end.

 When deploying to Kubernetes/OpenShift, the metrics reported by Hono may contain environment specific tags (like the *pod* name) which are added by the Prometheus